jason-schultz/StarWarsQL/README.md

 # StarWarsQL

-Project to demonstrate my understanding of how to create a Full Stack application using different technologies.
+Project to demonstrate how to create a Full Stack application using different technologies and each technology interaction with GraphQL.

 Technologies used to create API:
 .NET Core Web API